 Why Study Modern Standard Arabic?

 Modern Standard Arabic (MSA) is an excellent choice for those seeking a comprehensive understanding of the Arabic language and planning to expand into colloquial variants in the future.
-MSA is widely used, as it’s the primary form of Arabic taught in schools throughout the Middle East and North Africa (MENA) region.
+MSA is widely used as the primary form of Arabic taught in schools throughout the Middle East and North Africa (MENA) region.

 Why Engage in the West Bank?